bjlarouche/storyblox/README.md

 const template = (props: ProgressBarProps) => {
   const maid = new Maid(); // Maid to do cleaning once we are done

-  // Use IntValue so that Roact will re-render when the value changes / listen
+  // Use IntValue so that React will re-render when the value changes / listen
   // to lifecycle events
   const progressValue = new Instance("IntValue");
   progressValue.Name = "ProgressValue";